zerodaycode/Rumble-AI/README.md

   - The values must map the class attributes
     - The name parameter must contain a name in English at index 0, and a Spanish name at index 1.
     > Note: This is under evaluation, looking for a more robust implementation
-    - The tags are the identifier for your skill when you are talking with `Rumble`
+    - The tags are the identifiers for your skill when you are talking with `Rumble`

     ```python
     Example: {